 Yeah, well, I don’t control what he does with his

-The blue Ixi sipped her coffee and raised her eyebrows, not realizing she’d brought up some sort of office conflict, and regretted it.
+The blue Ixi sipped her coffee and raised her eyebrows, as she realized too late that she’d brought up some sort of office conflict, and regretted it.
 She turned and looked back to the wall of screens, to the moon.
 She’d known Arastū.

 I didn’t think he’d miss this for the world.